elixircalgary/katas/README.md

 This are sample Katas taken mostly from codewars.

-## Create a PR
+## Instructions

-Solve the katas and share your solution doing PR
+Solve the katas and share your solution doing a PR

 1. Fork the repo
 2. Create a branch